subsquid/sqd-network/specifications/chain-spec.md

 ### Summary

+TODO!.
+It's good to provide our feedback on above projects based on our needs.

 ## Proposed design

 In assumption, that archives business logic is going to manage different stuff like some rules being a part of archives set, regulating and validatation network members activities, economic logic enabling, etc. The general subsquid-network should should consists of 2 key layers, similar to Kyve: